 3. Wiscasset’s Sunken Garden.

 Frances Sortwell had a wide and varied group of friends that included artists, academics, professionals, politicians, and many members of similar Gilded Age families through school and family connections.
-Miss Frances and her friends, including Rose Ishbel Greeley, (Submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Miss Frances and her friends, including Rose Ishbel Greeley, one of the first female landscape architects in the country, transformed the dismal site of the total devastation of the Hilton House into a magical sunken garden and a place of tranquil beauty.
+Used by the Sortwell family for many years as a beloved private garden and unique outdoor entertainment space, the Sunken Garden was given to the Town of Wiscasset by Daniel Sortwell and Marion Sortwell Warland at Frances’ death in 1957.
+(Submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 10, 2018.
-This page originally submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 72 times since then.
+It was originally submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 125 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.